 Most paving companies are beginning to close up shop for the winter by the end of November or early December.
-The good news is that there is still time to have your parking lot projects done; especially repairs and maintenances like line striping.
+The good news is that there is still time to have your parking lot projects done; especially repairs and maintenance like line striping.
 So, if you are still in need of a parking lot line painter, it’s not too late.
-In fact, it’s highly recommended that you get your lot restriped before winter.
+In fact, we highly recommend that you get your lot restriped before winter.

 Contacting your professional parking lot line painter before winter is important for several reasons.

 - Clear Traffic Indicators & Space Markings – It’s already hard enough to operate a vehicle in inclement weather, so navigating a parking lot with no visible traffic markings or well-defined parking spaces is extra challenging.
 When snow piles up on a parking lot, even well-defined lines get a little hazy.
 So if your parking lot paint is nonexistent or extremely warn out, visibility in winter will be nearly impossible.

 - Avoid Accidents – Traffic and other pavement markings are there for a reason.
 Without them, you may be increasing the chances of accidents on your property.
 With this, you’re also increasing your liability, since it is your responsibility as the property manager/owner to maintain the common areas; which includes the parking lot.

 - ADA Requirements – ADA regulations require up-to-date parking lot markings.
 This is especially important when restriping a lot, as your parking lot line painter should be well-versed in current ADA regulations.
 Did you know that CT passed a law that requires an updated International Symbol Of Accessibility?